Emerick94/cash_machine/README.md

-# Cash_machine
+# Cash Machine

-a simple application that returns the least amount of bills for the required money
+A simple application that returns the least amount of bills for the required money

 ## Prerequisites